guskovd/habitat-plans/emacs/README.md

-# Habitat package: emacs
+# Habitat package: remacs

 ## Description

-Provide a brief description of the `emacs` plan / purpose.
+Provide a brief description of the `remacs` plan / purpose.

 ## Usage

-Describe the general usage for the `emacs` plan
+Describe the general usage for the `remacs` plan